-- A4.1.1 Students for all awards except MD (by Published Work) and PhD (by Published Work) are expected to apply for Research Programme Approval and to submit their research degree within the timescales below. - A4.1.2 The period of study for research degrees ends when either the research degree is awarded or when the maximum period of registration has been reached.
-Continuation beyond this time is subject to approval by the Research Degree Board and will be subject to a maximum additional period of registration of one year. - A4.1.3 Students who fails to submit within the maximum period of registration shall be withdrawn from the course.
+- A4.1.1 Students for all awards except MD (by Published Work), PhD (by Published Work), and PhD (by Portfolio) are expected to apply for Research Programme Approval and to submit their research degree within the timescales below. - A4.1.2 MA/MSc/LLM (by Research), MPhil, PhD (via Transfer from MPhil registration), and PhD Direct students will be expected to submit for award according to the Expected submission points detailed in the table below.
+Continuation beyond 12 months will be subject to a maximum additional period of 12 months registration. - A4.1.3 Students who fails to submit within the maximum period of registration shall be withdrawn from the course.